ulysses8791/ulysses8791.github.io/220H_24F_syllabus.md

 ## Required Textbook

-“David Lay, Linear Algebra and its Applications, Pearson”
+**David Lay, *Linear Algebra and Its Applications*, Pearson**

 The content is virtually the same in all editions.
-The only difference I noticed is that the exercises are changed from one edition to the next.
-Most problems are exactly the same but the numerical values in each problem are changed.
+The only difference is that the exercises change from one edition to the next.
+Most problems are exactly the same, but the numerical values in each problem are different.
 Thus, no matter which edition you get, you will be solving the same problems but with different numbers.
 If I were you, I’d buy the cheapest used copy I could find that is still in good physical shape.

-Be smart: buy a past edition of the textbook and save money.
+Be smart: buy a previous edition of the textbook and save money.

 ## Course Description

-Honors course in systems of linear equations; matrix algebra; eigenvalues and eigenvectors.

-This course is intended as an introduction to linear algebra with a focus on solving systems for linear equations.
-Topics include systems of linear equations, row reduction and echelon forms, linear independence, introduction to linear transformations, matrix operations, inverse matrices, dimension and rank, determinants, eigenvalues, eigenvectors, diagonalization, and orthogonality.
+This honors course provides an **introduction to linear algebra** with a focus on solving systems of linear equations.
+Topics covered include:

+- Systems of linear equations
+- Row reduction and echelon forms
+- Linear independence
+- Introduction to linear transformations
+- Matrix operations
+- Inverse matrices
+- Dimension and rank
+- Determinants
+- Eigenvalues and eigenvectors
+- Diagonalization
+- Orthogonality

-In contrast to the non-honors version of this course, the honors version is typically more theoretical and will often include more sophisticated problems.
-Moreover, certain topics are often discussed in more depth and are sometimes expanded to include applications which are not visited in the non-honors version of the course.
+Compared to the non-honors version, this course is typically more theoretical and includes more sophisticated problems.
+Additionally, certain topics are discussed in greater depth and may include applications not covered in the non-honors version.

 ## Prerequisites